If you want to close deals, you need sales decks.

 The demo-only approach doesn’t work anymore.
-With an average of 6.8 people involved in each B2B deal, you need a deck if you want your message to travel from the champion you met to the buyer you didn’t.
-If you rely on your one champion to carry the message, you’ve essentially turned your sales process into a game of telephone.
+With an average of 6.8 people involved in each B2B deal, you need sales decks that can carry your message from the champion you met to the buyer you didn’t.

 Sales decks are critical to accelerating your sales process, and yet most end up in critical condition.